 Bread and Bar by Bit of Swiss The pastries resemble masterpieces in the artsy neighborhood of Benton Harbor.
 Grab-and-go sandwiches make the perfect picnic.

-Jamesport Brewing Company A warm atmosphere and upscale pub food, like onion rings topped with crab, pair with craft beers in Ludington.
-(231) 845-2522; jamesportbrewingcompany.com
+Jamesport Brewing Company A warm atmosphere and upscale pub food, such as onion rings topped with crab, pair with craft beers in Ludington. jamesportbrewingcompany.com

-New Holland Brewing After perfecting the art of brewing, it now distills spirits.
-A copper fermenter sits in the center of the restaurant known for its creative pizzas in downtown Holland.
-(616) 355-6422; newhollandbrew.com
+New Holland Brewing Company After perfecting the art of brewing, it now distills spirits.
+A copper fermenter sits in the center of the Holland restaurant also known for its creative pizzas. newhollandbrew.com

 Piggin’ N’ Grinnin’ Judges on the Midwest BBQ circuit know this Benton Harbor place for its award-winning ribs.
-The trio of meats and sides in the Big Mama Sampler satisfies diners. piggin-n-grinnin.com
+We recommend the trio of meats and sides in the Big Mama Sampler. piggin-n-grinnin.com

-Sherman's Dairy Bar Single scops look more like doubles at South Haven’s throwback dairy bar, churning out ice cream since 1916.
-(269) 637-8251; shermanicecream.com
+Sherman's Dairy Bar Single scoops look more like doubles at South Haven’s dairy bar, churning out ice cream since 1916. shermanicecream.com

-South Bend Chocolate Company In downtown St. Joseph, discover a cafe that’s part candy store, part coffeehouse and part ice cream parlor.
-(269) 985-9866; sbchocolate.com
+South Bend Chocolate Company In downtown St. Joseph, this spot is part candy store, part coffeehouse and part ice cream parlor. sbchocolate.com

-Nader’s Lakeshore Motor Lodge We half expected June Cleaver to appear at this tidy, family-owned Ludington lodge built in 1955.
-Thirty-six of the units open to a grassy courtyard two blocks from Lake Michigan. nadersmotel.com
+Nader’s Motel and Suites This tidy, family-owned Ludington complex includes an 1880s lodge and 1969 motel unit.
+Thirty-six of the rooms open to a grassy courtyard two blocks from Lake Michigan. nadersmotel.com

 The Pines Motorlodge Travelers find a cluster of retro-chic 1950-era motor inns near Saugatuck’s beaches, restaurants and shops.
-Amish-crafted beds with pillow-top mattresses and down duvets stand out against whitewashed walls. thepinesmotorlodge.com
+Sleep in Amish-crafted beds with pillow-top mattresses and down duvets. thepinesmotorlodge.com

-Serendipity Resort Visitors craving privacy enjoy this resort’s six vacation homes.
-Suites occupy Victorian homes, carriage houses and cottages.
-It’s two blocks from the Grand Haven Musical Fountain. serendipityresorts.com
+Serendipity Resort Visitors craving privacy enjoy this Grand Haven resort’s six vacation homes.
+Suites occupy Victorian homes, carriage houses and cottages. serendipityresorts.com